 Funds and Foundations

-Funds grant financial aid for, for instance, writing of the dissertation, covering the dissertation's printing costs, arranging the public defence of the dissertation, and travel costs to meetings.
+Funds grant financial aid for actual research work, and for writing of the dissertation, covering the dissertation's printing costs, arranging the public defence of the dissertation, and travel costs to meetings.

 The Aurora database includes funding organisations for sciences, arts and culture for both project funding and personal grants.
 The database includes Finnish and foreign funding opportunities, which are available for Finns or those residing in Finland.
 The database lists some 800 funding organisations and new funding opportunities are added on constantly to keep the database up to date.
 The information on Aurora is collected directly from the funding organisations.